mesropjanoyan/Discovery-Assistant/README.md

 Discovery Assistant aims to provide a generative AI-powered tool to assist facilitators through all three phases, starting with the most critical: the **planning** phase.

-## MVP (Current Version)
+---

+## 💻 Current Status: Sprint 1 (The Core Diagnostic Tool)

-The current Minimum Viable Product (MVP) is a **diagnostic tool** that helps facilitators identify exactly where their team is stuck in the discovery process.
+The current version is a **client-side-only diagnostic tool** that helps facilitators identify exactly where their team is stuck in the discovery process.

 It guides the facilitator through the 7 steps of product discovery.
-By answering a series of "Yes/No" questions, the facilitator can pinpoint the exact problem they need to solve.
-When a "No" is encountered, the app provides a curated list of proven workshop tactics designed to solve that specific problem.
+When a user clicks "No" on a step (e.g., "Agreeing On Goals"), the application uses client-side JavaScript to filter a local `workshops.json` file and instantly recommends tactics tagged with the "Goals" step.

+This achieves the core goal—getting the right workshop to the facilitator—with zero backend complexity, API calls, or cost.

 ### The 7 Steps of Discovery

-This tool is based on the following 7-step methodology:

 1.  **🧭 Agreeing On Goals:** Do we know clearly what our team is working towards?
 2.  **🧠 Understanding The Problem:** Do we know the biggest problem we are solving?